Skip to content

 Plastic-surgery-style closure

-I use a plastic-surgery-style layered closure: the deep tissue is closed with dissolvable sutures, and the skin is closed with dissolvable sutures beneath the surface reinforced with surgical tape and skin adhesive.
-Nothing has to be removed later — no staples, no sutures, no follow-up visit specifically to take them out.
+How the incision is closed affects how the knee heals, how it looks, and whether you have to come back to have staples or sutures removed.
+I use a plastic-surgery-style layered closure: the deep tissue and skin are closed with dissolvable sutures beneath the surface, reinforced with surgical tape and skin adhesive.
+Nothing has to be removed later — no staples, no sutures, no follow-up visit just to take them out.

 Why this matters

-Patients tell me their knee heals more comfortably with this closure and that the incision looks better long-term than the staple-closed knee replacements they've seen on family members or friends.
-It also saves a visit specifically to have hardware removed.
+Patients tell me their knee heals more comfortably with this closure and that the incision looks better long-term than the staple-closed knees they've seen on family members or friends.

 Modern anesthesia and pain control

-Pain control isn't one decision — it's a multimodal plan that starts before any incision is made and continues through the first weeks of recovery.
+Pain control isn't one decision — it's a multimodal plan that starts before any incision and continues through the first weeks of recovery:

-• Spinal anesthesia with regional nerve blocks for the surgery itself — less pain, quicker recovery, less blood loss, and fewer side effects than general anesthesia
+• Spinal anesthesia with regional nerve blocks — less pain, quicker recovery, less blood loss, and fewer side effects than general anesthesia

-• A long-acting local anesthetic injected into the soft tissues at the end of surgery, providing meaningful relief through the first 24 hours
+• A long-acting local anesthetic injected at the end of surgery for meaningful relief through the first 24 hours

-• Multimodal non-opioid pain control — scheduled Tylenol and an anti-inflammatory as the foundation, with stronger medications reserved for breakthrough use, plus newer non-opioid options when appropriate
+• Multimodal non-opioid pain control — scheduled Tylenol and an anti-inflammatory as the foundation, stronger medications reserved for breakthrough use

-For the full picture on the pain side, see is knee replacement painful?
+For the full picture, see is knee replacement painful?

 Same-day discharge for many patients